 About Alex Shevrin Venet:

 I believe that all students need a safe and caring school environment.
 We can create this environment through unconditional positive regard for the person and conditional response to the behaviors, recognizing the dynamic and complex lives of our students.

 I think, learn, and write about trauma-informed teaching, special education, therapeutic schools, social/emotional skill-building, supporting challenging students, alternative education, teacher-driven professional development, restorative justice/restorative discipline, and above all, the importance of authentic student-teacher relationship.

 What I do with my time: I teach at the Community College of Vermont in Winooski as well as Castleton Center for Schools and Antioch University New England.
 I facilitate professional development for teachers and support schools as they work toward implementing trauma-informed practices.
-I work as a Community Facilitator for Edutopia, and organize Edcamp Vermont and the Trauma Informed Educators Network Conference.
+I work as a Community Facilitator for Edutopia, and co-organize Edcamp Vermont and the Trauma Informed Educators Network Conference.
 I’m a former school leader and teacher at a small alternative therapeutic high school near Burlington, Vermont.